Please note that The Family Health Centers does not have the COVID-19 Vaccine at this time.

 The Practice Welcomes Jennifer Hall, MD

-Dr. Hall enjoys the full spectrum of family medicine and has a particular passion for pediatric care, in part because encouraging healthy behaviors in children can lead to healthier adult lives.
+Dr. Hall enjoys the full spectrum of family medicine and has a particular passion for pediatric care.
 Dr. Hall grew up in Georgia but has found a home in Western North Carolina since 2005.
 She enjoys spending time on the trails and lakes in this region and also has a newfound love of tennis.
 Welcoming new and transferring patients.

 “I’m honored to join The Family Health Centers.
 Though the healthcare world has changed during this pandemic, I know one thing we can depend on is that this team will continue to provide quality care to patients in need.”

 - Annual Physicals and Well-child Visits

 Both in-office and Telehealth appointments available.
 For patient safety, Medicare Annual Wellness visits are Telehealth-only at this time.

 - The Asheville, Arden and Hominy Valley locations are open.

 Each offering a limited number of in-office appointments.